andyferris/Dictionaries.jl/README.md

  "a" ⇒ 42
 ```

-The `fill` function can optionally define a wider type than the value, helpful for if you want to assign
+The `fill` function can optionally define a wider type than the value, helpful for if you want to assign a default value like `missing` but allow this to be updated later.

 ```julia
 julia> fill(missing, dict, Union{Missing, Int64})